MassimoDaul/Kaggle/README.md

     pip3 install nltk
     pip3 install textblob

     /Applications/Python 3.6/Install Certificates.command

-    # SSL doesn't trust the punkt resources, so we have to manually update it
+    # SSL doesn't trust the punkt resources, so we have to manually update it sometimes.
+Only do if you are getting errors

     nltk.download()